 Much more commonly, tourists treat themselves at Ayurvedic massage centres attached to major hotels and in popular tourist centres.
 Full treatments take up to three hours and include the following relaxing regimens:

-Medical care is hugely variable in Sri Lanka.
+Medical care, and its cost, is hugely variable in Sri Lanka.
 Colombo has some good clinics aimed at expats; they’re worth using over options aimed at locals because a superior standard of care is offered.
+Nawaloka Hospital in Colombo also has a good reputation and English-speaking doctors.
 Embassies and consulates often have lists of recommended medical providers.
+Elsewhere in Sri Lanka, hotels and guesthouses can usually steer you to a local doctor for at least initial treatment.

 Self-treatment may be appropriate if your problem is minor (eg traveller's diarrhoea).
 If you think you may have a serious disease, especially malaria, do not waste time: travel to the nearest quality facility to receive attention.
 It is always better to be assessed by a doctor than to rely on self-treatment.